luisacutillo78/WiN-Workshop/Readme.md

 # WiN-Workshop
-WiN workshop booklet, program and abstracts
+WiN workshop booklet, program and abstracts.
+The compiled .pdf file is at https://github.com/luisacutillo78/WiN-Workshop/blob/master/main.pdf

 This booklet was created based on a template available on: